ECSEL: Explainable Classification via Signomial Equation Learning: Approach

 We use $\ell_1$ regularization to encourange automatic feature selection by driving irrelevant exponents toward zero, producing more interpretable equations with fewer active features per component.
 We remark that $\ell_1$ is not essential for our framework and other regularizers can also be used.
 We use gradient-based optimization methods and apply numerical stability techniques (e.g., feature scaling, logarithmic transformation) to handle the power-law terms effectively.

-\textbf{Probability transformation.} Predicted probabilities are obtained using softmax over class scores or, in the binary case, either a sigmoid applied to a single score or a two-class softmax.
-Although theoretically related, these formulations differ in parameterization (learning one score versus two shift-invariant scores) and in optimization dynamics, which can lead to potentially different predictions.
+\textbf{Probability transformation.} Predicted probabilities are obtained using softmax over class scores or, in the binary case, a sigmoid applied to a single score or a two-class softmax.
+These formulations differ in parameterization and optimization dynamics, which can lead to different predictions.
+The resulting scores are not guaranteed to be calibrated; post-hoc techniques such as temperature scaling \citep{guo2017calibration} could be applied if needed.

+ECSEL can be viewed as a per-class network with exponential activations on log-transformed features; while architecturally related to shallow MLPs, the signomial parameterization enables the closed-form interpretability properties derived in Section~\ref{sec:properties}.
+A detailed comparison against matched per-class MLPs is provided in Appendix~\ref{app:perclass_mlp}.